Jul 10, 2024

 Some software companies conduct hands-on workshops or webinars that contribute substantially to familiarizing users with the software.
 These sessions provide interactive learning opportunities where users can ask questions, share experiences, and gain real-world practical knowledge.

 Timely and responsive support during the initial stages of software adoption is also indispensable.
-Software that offer various support channels such as live chat, email support, or dedicated helplines are likely to answer questions or solve problems quickly, which can help speed up the integration process.
+Software that offers various support channels such as live chat, email support, or dedicated helplines are likely to answer questions or solve problems quickly, which can help speed up the integration process.

 2) Seamless communication